yihan1998/yihan1998.github.io/_posts/2024-03-11-linux-syscall-301.md

 The Linux Kernel utilizes a lot of tricks in C in an impressive way and the syscall table initilization is one of my favourite.
 It is a perfect example of how coding in C can be elegant, flexible, and creative.

-The definition of syscall table -- also known as `sys_call_table` -- locates in `/arch/x86/entry/syscall_64.c` and is an array of function pointers.
+The definition of syscall table -- also known as `sys_call_table` in the Linux Kernel -- locates in `/arch/x86/entry/syscall_64.c` and is an array of function pointers.
 Below is the source code that performs syscall table setup:

 ```c
 #define __SYSCALL_64(nr, sym, qual) extern asmlinkage long sym(const struct pt_regs *);